klimbeta/klimbeta/docs/development/Coding.md

 # 👩‍💻 Coding

-BetaComp uses Vitepress and Vue.js to create this website.
+Klimbeta uses Vitepress and Vue.js to create this website.
 Both are open source projects, which means that they are free to use and are not controlled by a single business.

 ## Vitepress